Paliak/PaliaksNotes/docs/Zipping/index.md

 ![gdb open with stock_patched loaded](Assets/gdb_stock_patched.jpg)

-If your gdb doesn't look as fancy as mine install [GEF](https://github.com/hugsy/gef).
-Let's break on the dlopen call:
+If your gdb doesn’t look as fancy as mine install [GEF](https://github.com/hugsy/gef).
+Let’s break on the dlopen call:

 ```
 b dlopen